pandas-dev/pandas/doc/source/timeseries.rst

    ``dayfirst`` were False.

 .. note::
-   Specifying a ``format`` argument will otentially speed up the conversion considerably, and on version later then 0.13.0, explicitly specifying a format string of '%Y%m%d' takes a faster path still.
+   Specifying a ``format`` argument will potentially speed up the conversion considerably and on versions later then 0.13.0 explicitly specifying a format string of '%Y%m%d' takes a faster path still.